Supplements in sport

 Australian athletes talk about supplements in sport

-Prior to using any supplement, an athlete should ask themselves:
+Prior to using any supplement, ask yourself:

 - Has it been tested?